 And the friendly US government also knows that we’re a country of procrastinators.
 So they’ve cut us yet another deal.
 They said AS LONG AS YOU CONTRIBUTE before tax day of this year (where you report your IRA contributions for last year) you can count those contributions towards last year’s limit.

-So today in March if you are contributing to an IRA, choose to count that towards your 2020 contribution limit.
-Because that option is going to disappear on April 15th, then you have the rest of the year to fill up 2021.
+So today in March if you are contributing to an IRA, choose to count that towards your 2021 contribution limit.
+Because that option is going to disappear on April 18th, then you have the rest of the year (and even up until tax day of next year) to fill up 2022.